 Performing an investigation often requires the extraction and analysis of data from all these systems to see the big picture or to properly trace the history of a transaction or series of activities.
 The days of manually maintained books of original entry are gone.
-Most organisations now use electronic accounting and financial software, and in larger organisations these systems are included as part of a broader ERP system.
+The vast majority of organisations now use electronic accounting and financial software, and in larger organisations these systems are included as part of a broader ERP (enterprise resource planning) system.

 Some systems are hybrids of financial and non-financial information.
-Examples of these systems include:
+Examples of these systems include the following:

-- Human resources – in most larger organisations a human resources system that is separate from payroll is maintained.
-Included in this system is data on rates of pay and past raises, incentive payments, and other financial data about reach employee, as well as significant amounts of non-financial data, like each employee’s home address.
+- Human resources: In most large organisations a human resources system that is separate from payroll is maintained.
+Included in this system are data on rates of pay and past raises, incentive payments, and other financial data about each employee, as well as significant amounts of non-financial data, such as each employee’s home address.
 Human resource information systems may also include vital information associated with an employee’s initial hiring, such as background and reference checks, verification of information provided on an employment application, etc. This information can be important if the organisation anticipates filing an insurance claim to be indemnified for losses attributable to an employee.

 Availability of and legal considerations associated with each of these sources of internal data vary from one jurisdiction to another, particularly with respect to payroll and personnel information.
 Privacy issues must be considered before embarking on any use of such data in an investigation.

 Increasingly, non-financial data is being analysed as a standard element of an investigation.
 Non-financial data can be classified into two broad categories: structured and unstructured.